julamifra/quiz-game/README.md

     - The logo and the name of the game must be centered on the top of the website.

-    -> Bugs found: No bugs were found.

   - User Story number 2:

     - The username input must remain on the left side, while the submit button on the right, just beside the input.
     - This username parameter will be a required parameter.
-    - 10 characteres is the maxixum that an user can set on the username input.
+    - 10 is the maxixum number of characteres that an user can set on the username input.
-    - The non-alphanumeric validation will be done after click on the submit button.
+    - The non-alphanumeric validation will be done after clicking on the submit button.
     - This button is disabled, unless the user type any character.
-    - If the validation is correct, no error will be shown and the user will be redirected to the next view.
-On the contrary, an error message is displayed underneath the input.
+    - If the validation is successful, no error will be shown and the user will be redirected to the next view.
+On the contrary, an error message will be displayed underneath the input.

-    -> Bugs found:

   - User Story number 3:

     - The set username must be displayed on the left top, under the question mark icon.
-    - The first question must the displayed on the orange box, located on the top of this game section.
+    - The first question must be displayed on the orange box, at the top of this game section.
     - The round counter (1/15) must be on the right top of the screen.
-    - Just underneath the question, the four posible answers of this question will appear.
-Each of them, with a different background color.
+    - Just below the question, the four posible answers of this question will appear.
+Each with a different background colour.
-    - On the bottom of the website, the submit button will be in the middle, and the correct and incorrect score just on each sides of it.
+    - At the bottom of the website, the submit button will be in the centre, and the correct and incorrect score will be on either side of it.
-    - By clicking on one of the answers, it will set a red border color.
+    - By clicking on one of the answers, it will set a red border colour.
     - Then, the submit button will be enable.
 By clicking on it, the user will submit the chosen answer.
-    - If the answer is correct, the correct answer score will add 1 to it.
+    - If the answer is correct, one is added to the correct answer score.
-    - If the answer is incorrect, the incorrect answer score will add 1 to it.
+    - If the answer is incorrect, one is added to the incorrect answer score.
     - Then, the user will see a next button in stead of the submit button.
-By clicking on it, the next question will be displayed and the round counter will add 1 to it.
+By clicking on it, the next question will be displayed and the round counter will add up to 1.

   - User Story number 4:
     - Once the quiz is completed, after 15 questions, a blue pop-up will be displayed on the website.
     - Within it, a 'congratulations' message and a 'Try again' button will be displayed.